Learn how to say friend in Farsi with pronunciation and cultural context.

 Friend in Farsi: Meaning, Pronunciation, and Cultural Use

-Whether you’re learning Farsi to connect with Persian speakers, planning to travel to Iran, or simply exploring the beauty of the language, knowing how to say “friend” in Farsi is an essential first step.
+Whether you are learning Persian to communicate with native speakers, traveling to Iran, or exploring Persian culture, understanding the meaning and usage of friend in Farsi is an essential foundation.

 The word for friend in Farsi is دوست, pronounced as doost.
-It is one of the most commonly used and emotionally meaningful words in Persian.
+It is one of the most commonly used and emotionally meaningful words in the Persian language.

 • دوست – doost (pronounced /duːst/)

-The “oo” sound is similar to the word “food” in English.
-The pronunciation is simple, clear, and friendly—just like its meaning.
+The long “oo” sound is similar to the word “food” in English.
+Pronouncing it clearly helps you sound natural and confident when speaking Farsi.

 • Salam doost-e aziz! – Hello, dear friend!